19 Easiest Countries to Get Citizenship in 2025 (No Tests, No Residency)

 Note: While Caribbean passports offer excellent travel freedom, they may not grant work or residency rights in the EU.

-Most Difficult Countries to Get Citizenship
+Which Countries Are the Hardest to Get Citizenship In?

 If speed and simplicity are priorities, you may want to avoid countries with strict or prolonged processes: